 - 12% of all domestic university EFTS.
 1

-- Māori doctoral graduates earn more than non-Māori graduates 5 years after study.
+- Māori doctoral graduates earn more than non-Māori graduates five years after study.
 1, 2

-- Māori bachelor’s degree EFTS have increased by 18% in the universities since 2010.
+- Māori bachelor’s degree EFTS have increased by 27% in universities since 2012.
 1

 - Almost half (48%) of recent Māori university graduates were the first in their families to attend university, one third are parents and 70% are female.
 3